Barbara S. Bryant

 Email Address: email@example.com

-Barbara Bryant has specialized in sexual harassment law for over 27 years, as a litigator, speaker, author, workplace investigator, discovery referee and mediator.
-She has taught Sexual Harassment Law at UC Berkeley Law School since 1989.
+Barbara Bryant has specialized in sexual harassment law for 30 years, as a litigator, speaker, author, workplace investigator, discovery referee and mediator.
+She has taught Sexual Harassment Law at UC Berkeley School of Law since 1989.

 As a litigator, Bryant represented class members in sex and race employment discrimination class actions, and individuals in all types of discrimination cases in employment, housing and educational settings.
 Prior to that, she was a Legal Services attorney representing clients in public benefits and domestic violence matters, and a federal law clerk for the Honorable Marilyn Hall Patel, in the United States District Court, Northern District of California.